StevenLandgraf/Personal_Website/content/publication/DUDES/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['paper-conference']
+publication_types: ['article-journal']

 # Publication name and optional abbreviated publication name.
-publication: In DAGM German Conference on Pattern Recognition
+publication: In PFG - Journal of Photogrammetry, Remote Sensing and Geoinformation Science
-publication_short: In GCPR
+publication_short: In PFG

-abstract: Quantifying the predictive uncertainty emerged as a possible solution to common challenges like overconfidence, lack of explainability, and robustness of deep neural networks, albeit one that is often computationally expensive.
-Many real-world applications are multi-modal in nature and hence benefit from multi-task learning.
-In autonomous driving or robotics, for example, the joint solution of semantic segmentation and monocular depth estimation has proven to be valuable.
-To this end, we introduce EMUFormer, a novel student-teacher distillation approach for efficient multi-task uncertainties in the context of joint semantic segmentation and monocular depth estimation.
-By leveraging the predictive uncertainties of the teacher, EMUFormer achieves new state-of-the-art results on Cityscapes and NYUv2 and additionally estimates high-quality predictive uncertainties for both tasks that are comparable or superior to a Deep Ensemble despite being an order of magnitude more efficient.
+abstract: The intersection of deep learning and photogrammetry unveils a critical need for balancing the power of deep neural networks with interpretability and trustworthiness, especially for safety-critical application like autonomous driving, medical imaging, or machine vision tasks with high demands on reliability.
+Quantifying the predictive uncertainty is a promising endeavour to open up the use of deep neural networks for such applications.
+Unfortunately, most current available methods are computationally expensive.
+In this work, we present a novel approach for efficient and reliable uncertainty estimation for semantic segmentation, which we call Deep Uncertainty Distillation using Ensembles for Segmentation (DUDES).
+DUDES applies student-teacher distillation with a Deep Ensemble to accurately approximate predictive uncertainties with a single forward pass while maintaining simplicity and adaptability.
+Experimentally, DUDES accurately captures predictive uncertainties without sacrificing performance on the segmentation task and indicates impressive capabilities of highlighting wrongly classified pixels and out-of-domain samples through high uncertainties on the Cityscapes and Pascal VOC 2012 dataset.
+With DUDES, we manage to simultaneously simplify and outperform previous work on Deep-Ensemble-based Uncertainty Distillation.

 # Summary.
 An optional shortened abstract.